-Other equipment includes china, glassware, silver and linen on stock.
+Other equipment includes china, glassware, silver and linen on stock used in hotel operations.

 The useful life and depreciation and amortization method are reviewed and adjusted, if appropriate, at each financial year-end to ensure that the period and method of depreciation and amortization are consistent with the expected pattern of economic benefits from items of property and equipment.